Login

 Even after the appearance of birds, pterosaurs maintained a position as the dominant large-bodied flying vertebrates, as well as the primary flyers in coastal and open ocean habitats.
 The success of pterosaurs for nearly 135 million years likely had much to do with their very well developed, and unique, flight-related anatomy.
 We now know that the flight machinery of pterosaurs was efficient and powerful.
 The specific manner in which they took off and flew also tells us a great deal about pterosaur evolution.
 Now that we understand more about pterosaur flight, we have a much more complete idea of how some species became so large, and why pterosaurs were especially diverse in particular habitats.

-The primary wing is referred to as a brachiopatagium (arm wing), and though it was the primary source of lift and thrust, pterosaurs also had other important lifting surfaces.
+Though the brachiopatagium was the primary source of lift and thrust, pterosaurs also had other important lifting surfaces.
 In between the hind limbs was a stretch of flight surface called the uropatagium.
 This surface falls into two major types within pterosaurs.
 The more basal, paraphyletic “ramphorhynchoids” had a broad uropatagium that linked across the two hind limbs.
 By contrast, the pterodactyloids had a uropatagium that was split, such that a roughly triangular membrane ran along each hind limb.
-The uropatagium would have had several uses during flight.
+This sometimes leads to the mistaken impression that the uropatagium in pterodactyloids could act in a manner similar to the tail on an aircraft.
+The tail on an airplane is a stabilizer; it produces lift downwards to generate positive pitch when an aircraft begins to nose down.
+The tails of birds and the hindlimbs of bats and pterosaurs might look like the tail on a airplane, but they are not (or were not, for pterosaurs) the same in function - for a pterosaur uropatagium to be a horizontal stabilizer it would need to achieve negative camber.
+However, the uropatagium would have had several potential uses during flight.
 As a lifting surface, it could help support the legs during level flight, as well as help the animal roll or pitch for tighter maneuvers.
 The split uropatagium of pterodactyloids would have been especially useful for producing strong turns: kicking a leg out would generate lift at an angle to the body, and thus make the animal roll or yaw to the side.
 In flying animals, a roll induces a turn, so pterodactyloids may have been quite maneuverable for their size.
+These rolling and yawing moments would supplement the primary rolling, pitching, and yawing moments produced by the wings.
+(As in modern aircraft, flying animals turn by changing the relative lift production on the left and right wings.
+This induces a roll, which induces a turn).

 The propatagium has been the source of a great deal of controversy among pterosaur biologists recently.
 It was the section of the wing that stretched along in front of the elbow and made up the leading edge of the wing between the body and the wrist.
 The extent of this patagium has been debated to a fair degree, but the real source of consternation has been in deciphering how this membrane was controlled.
 A bone, called the pteroid, projected from the side of the wrist and helped support, and move, the propatagium.
 There has been a great deal of debate regarding how the pteroid was attached, and thus what motions it was capable of.
 Most recently, Wilkinson (2007) and Bennett (2007) have published competing views of this articulation.
 At present, the model of Bennett (2007) seems to be more consistent with what is seen in fossil specimens, but uncertainty continues to exist.